corsairmarks/assimilate_all_the_pops/mod/README.md

     * Ensure Civic: Oppressive Autocracy assimilated species are set to Living Standard: Dystopian Society
     * Ensure legendary/renowned leaders are unaffected by the synthetic ascension event
     * Fix placeholder event from Civic: Organic Zealots
+* 5.0.2 Bugfix for Psionic assimilation for Pops that are Hive-Minded - they need to be Deassimilated first

 ## Source Code